OdyAsh/OdyAsh-Notes/Sciences/Applied Sciences/Programming/AI/AI - FAQs.md

     - What is the mentality needed to determine which specialization to pick?
     - If interested in two majors, how to choose between them?
     - Which specialization is the most comprehensive and could help land a job in most tech fields?
+	    - Note that the "comprehensive" part of the question will be answered in the [Knowledge Overlaps and Requirements Per Specialization](#Knowledge%20Overlaps%20and%20Requirements%20Per%20Specialization) section, but for the "job" part of the question:
+			- In Egypt, remotely or on-site: SE.
+			- Outside of Egypt:
+				- Remotely: SE.
+				- On-site: SE, but specific AI/IS data-related jobs are also prevalent, especially [Data Engineering](Data%20Engineering/Data%20Engineering.md).
     - Which specialization is better if you want to work in embedded systems or robotics?
 2. **AI vs SE vs CS vs IS**
     - What is the difference between SE, CS, and IS if looking for a job in these fields (web front and/or back, mobile, cloud)?